NateEag/how-i-code/content/app-sandboxes.rst

 the local network, you ensure that they will not interfere with each other.
-Each virtual machine publishes its own network services, which will only impact machines that choose to interact with them, and non-network processes on the virutal machine cannot impact other machines on the network.
+Each virtual machine publishes its own network services, which will only impact machines that choose to interact with them, and non-network processes on the virtual machine cannot impact other machines on the network.

 Thus, this approach makes it possible to have effectively infinite sandboxes, given sufficient computational resources.